php-deal/framework/README.md

 Contract propagation
 ----------

-For preconditions (Verify contracts) subclasses do not inherit contracts of parents' methods if they don't have @inheritdoc annotation.
+For preconditions (Verify contracts) subclasses do not inherit contracts of parents' methods if they don't have the @inheritdoc annotation.
 Example:

 ```php